Finbiessler/Logical-Processor/README.md

 # Logical-Processor
 A program which can process logical propositions of any length consisting of and, or and not operators.
-Insteed of using fixed logical values you can also use strings as variables and replace them by logical values later on.
+Instead of using fixed logical values you can also use strings as variables and replace them by logical values later on.

 How do you evaluate such a Proposition: